newatoms/beta/projects/automation/post.md

 * Journalists, newspaper and periodical editors: It's quite unlikely, **8%**
 * Programmers and software development professionals: It's quite unlikely, **8%**

 It seems that we are quite save for now.
-On the other end the following jobs will eventually get done or solved due to technological solutions.
+The following jobs though will eventually get done or solved due to technological solutions.
 The top 3 consists of:

 1. Telephone salesperson:	**99.0%**
 2. Typist or related keyboard worker:	**98.5%**